 If you can internalize good play, you can dramatically cut down on the number of errors you’ll make as a result of being shaky, intimidated, under pressure, or just plain hungover.
 You’re going to be in a new environment surrounded by new things.
 Make sure your army isn’t one of them.

 How to Improve As You Practice

 As you play your practice games, you’ll start to get a feel for your army and how they play.
 But to really get the most out of those games, you need to do more than just play.
 You need to think critically about what works, what doesn’t, and what it means for your plan.

 - Take Notes

 It’s important to make sure you’re not going to immediately forget what happened after the game is over so you can analyze your play.
-For me, the most useful way to do that is to take notes as I play.
-Keeping track of the secondary missions you chose, the Maelstrom cards you drew and scored, the CP you used and what you used them on, and major decisions you made and how they panned out can make it much easier to do a postmortem analysis.
+For some people, the most useful way to do that is to take notes as I play.
+Keeping track of the secondary missions you chose and how successful they were, the CP you used and what you used them on, and major decisions you made and how they panned out can make it much easier to do a postmortem analysis.
 Taking photos may also help this process, and can help you remember things like deployment.
 You don’t need to do a total play-by-play or anything here; you just want to make sure you remember the important stuff.

 - Refine Your Plan

 Good play means having a plan for your army/game and sticking to it.
 As you look over your notes and consider your games, think about what your latest games mean for the plan.
 Is it good?
 Does it need to change?